home page ?

 ?

-The aim of this reference is to try to make you forget all this for a while, introducing you instead to the phonetic nature of poetry, and how it has been exploited in Western Europe in the Middle and Modern Ages.
-We shall only incidentally have a look at works from the current century, not out of scorn, but rather out of lack of time ('free verse' is mostly a label under which incompetence hides, but it can also be a technical choice that would require long and twisted explanations).
-Not all the techniques we'll cover here have been used in English: although, we deem they could be; when they have, we shall try to provide you with English examples; when not, we are sorry to abuse your patience with not easily understood originals.
-We do agree with Robert Frost in defining poetry as 'that which is lost in translation'.
+Not all the techniques we'll cover have been used in English: however, we deem they could be; when they have, we shall try to provide you with English examples; when not, we are sorry to abuse your patience with not easily understood originals: we do agree with Robert Frost in defining poetry as 'that which is lost in translation'.

 Conventions

-In the remainder of this treatise, an underline sign (_) between two words will indicate a synalepha, a pipe sign (|) a caesura, while bold letters within a verse will point out a vowel sound (not necessarily a single vowel character) bearing a major stress.
+In the remainder of this treatise, an underline sign (_) between two words will indicate a synalepha, a pipe sign (|) a caesura, while bold letters within a verse will point out a vowel sound (not necessarily a single vowel character) bearing a primary stress.

 Back to the index Buy the book On to Versification